ptarmiganlabs/butler-docs/content/en/docs/examples/when things dont work/_index.md

   - If events arrive more frequently than the rate limiting settings allow, Butler will not forward all events.
     A failed rate limiting check will result in a log warning:
     `Rate limiting failed.
 Not sending reload notification email for task ...`
+- Are alerts forwarded to some destination, but not others?
+  - Each destination can be enabled/disabled individually in the Butler configuration file.
+    Make sure the destination you are interested in is enabled.